ESWATINI CULTURE

 INCWALA CEREMONY

-This annual event takes place at the end of each year and is the most sacred ceremony in Eswatini’s culture.
+This annual event takes place at the end of each year, it is the most sacred ceremony in Eswatini’s culture and marks the start of the traditional new year.
 Young men are commissioned to cut branches of the tree known as Lusekwane (acacia shrub) and deliver it back to their Majesties at the Royal Residence.
 This is followed by the main Incwala ceremony where their Majesties and the entire Nation participate in dance.

 Incwala Ceremony